TanStack/form/README.md

 export default ({field, ...rest}) => {
   return (
     <FormInput field={field}> // Use FormInput with a fieldName to get the field's api
-      // FormInput's is a function that provides you the field api and returns valid jsx or a react component {({ setValue, getValue, setTouched }) => {
+      // FormInput's only child should be a function that provides you the field api and returns valid jsx or a react component
+      {({ setValue, getValue, setTouched }) => {
         return (
           <Select